hgohil2805/CTCI/README.md

   Given an integer, write a function to determine if it is a power of three.
 - Climbing Stairs
   You are climbing a stair case.
 It takes n steps to reach to the top.
+- Power of two
+  Given an integer, write a function to determine if it is a power of two.